andrewcooke/Stupid.jl/README.md

 is seen for both constant and random plaintext, and for [Little Brother](little-brother.txt).

 Curiously, 8 byte keys behave better.
 Only(!)
-10% of states repeated, for 0x55, 0xff or english plaintexts, within the first 10,000 characters.
+10% of keys had repeated state, for 0x55, 0xff or english plaintexts, within the first 10,000 characters.

 ## Plaintext Injection Attack